ryanworm/googleTrends_mentalHealth/README.md

   * The correlation to chronic stress on alcohol (R2 = .22), healthcare (R2 = .05) are greater then that of acute stress (R2 = .10 and .04 accordingly).
   * Acute stress was more strongly related to cannabis (R2 = .32) and tobacco sales (R2 = .15).
   * Tobacco had no relation to chronic stress (R2 = 0) while cannabis still maintained a moderate correlation (R2 = .22) with chronic stress.

+## Conclusion:
+Further research is indicated to evaluate the interrelationship between monthly Google search volume and indicators of mental health distress.
+Further development to automate data extraction and aggregation in progress, as well as weighting acute and chronic stress coefficients.